-Please note: Our data will always be an undercount.
+Data as of May 15; All units are in absolute numbers and states are only included if the testing count differs by 5% or more.
+Our data will always be an undercount.
 We can only track tests that states report, and not all states report all tests.
 More significantly, per-capita testing levels in the US remain low, which means that an unknown but probably very large number of people are sick, but aren’t being tested.
-But this is the data we can collect, and it provides the most detailed information available about the shape and relative severity of outbreaks in US states and territories.

 According to our data, US metropolitan areas have been hit the hardest.
 New York leads the rest of the country in the number of positive cases by more than 120,000, followed by New Jersey, Massachusetts, and Louisiana.

 Because COVID-19 testing and reporting are inconsistent among states, it’s easy to misinterpret the data.
 That makes it especially important to create clear and accurate visualizations.
 Otherwise even simple and minimalistic graphics can be misleading.
 If you plan to display data from the COVID Tracking Project yourself, please closely follow these design and visualization guidelines.